BirteSchuppe/BIVIEDES-BIIGLE-video-epifaunal-density-estimation/README.md

 *NEEDS: *
 1) dummy data. so that the code can run directly when cloning the repo
 2) the data that is used in the paper?
+Birte: maybe change some coordinates of data from paper?
 3) arrange scripts order
-4) tidy up scripts - maybe put into QMDs - maybe condensate into several scripts
+4) tidy up scripts - maybe put into QMDs - maybe condensate into several scripts Birte has started to tidy up

 **tasks identified at 07/03/2025 meeting**
 - check numnbers rounding and precision